Rameshmamuduru/API_Testing/02_Response_Validation.md

 });
 ```
 **2. Validating Headers**
-- don't need to validate every header—only headers relevant to the API's requirements.
+- don't need to validate every header—only headers relevant to the API specification/application requirements..
+- if we have **X-Request-ID** in status code means we have header.

 ```
 Content-Type
 Authorization-related headers